ScazLab/human_robot_collaboration/README.md

 roslaunch baxter_collaboration baxter_controller.launch
 ```

-This should create two topics (`/baxter_controller/left/go_to_pose` for left arm, `/baxter_controller/left/go_to_pose` for right arm) the user can request operational space configurations to.
+This should create two topics the user can request operational space configurations to.
+They are `/baxter_controller/left/go_to_pose` for left arm, and `/baxter_controller/left/go_to_pose` for right arm.
 In the following, there are some examples on how to require them from terminal (e.g. for the left arm):

  * _[6D Pose]_ : `rostopic pub /baxter_controller/left/go_to_pose baxter_collaboration/GoToPose "{pose_stamp: {pose:{position:{ x: 0.55, y: 0.55, z: 0.2}, orientation:{ x: 0, y: 1, z: 0, w: 0}}}, ctrl_mode: 0}" --once`
  * _[3D Position]_ : `rostopic pub /baxter_controller/left/go_to_pose baxter_collaboration/GoToPose "{pose_stamp: {pose:{position:{ x: 0.55, y: 0.55, z: 0.2}, orientation:{ x: -100, y: -100, z: -100, w: -100}}}, ctrl_mode: 0}" --once`.
 This differs from the previous case since now every value of the orientation quaternion is set to -100.
 This is to communicate the Cartesian Controller to reach the desired position _while maintaining the current orientation_.

 Obviously, these same messages can be sent directly _within_ your code.
-Please take a look at the [GoToPose.msg file](https://github.com/ScazLab/baxter_collaboration/blob/master/msg/GoToPose.msg) for further info.
+Please take a look at the [`GoToPose.msg` file](https://github.com/ScazLab/baxter_collaboration/blob/master/msg/GoToPose.msg) for further info.

 ### Mode B. High-Level Actions